-In case a wrongful arrest is acknowledged defendant or another person whose rights or legally protected interests were violated by such arrest of the ship may claim to an initiator of arrest to cover all losses and damages incurred.
+(d) The claimant fails in his legal action on the merits.
+In case a wrongful arrest is acknowledged defendant may claim to an initiator of arrest to cover all losses and damages incurred.

 25. Do the Courts of your country acknowledge the piercing and lifting of the corporate veil?